-- Create the Word document(s) that you will use to build your Logos resource.
+Create the Word document(s) that you will use to build your Logos resource.
 Click here to learn how to import your pdf documents into Logos.

 The on the section break shows that an empty heading has been included with the break.
-This will cause errors in the compiling process.
+This will cause errors in the compilation process.
 To avoid this, navigate to the with your mouse or keyboard and delete it.
-Failure to do will result in a message like the following:
+Failure to do so will result in a message like:

 The log file (pictured below) provides additional information that can be difficult to decode, so taking the time to ensure the document is properly formatted before compiling will save time and energy in the next step of the process.